jhale/scientific-python/homework/homework.md

 ### Instructions

-Homework should be submitted by Friday 22nd October 1700.
+Homework should be submitted by Friday 18th November 2022 1700.

 Please submit your homework by saving files with name `LASTNAME_Firstname_Scientific_Python.ipynb` and